Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.md

 ``Timeout after 8s while running `docker stats --no-stream --format {{json .}}`.``

-The container engine did not answer within `--timeout`. `docker stats` has to query every running container, so a host running many containers, or an engine busy with other work, can take longer than usual.
+The container engine did not answer within `--timeout`, which covers all Docker commands of a run together. `docker stats` has to query every running container, so a host running many containers, or an engine busy with other work, can take longer than usual.
 Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
 Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License